 if the owner that fired me didn’t know my evaluations were lies in retaliation

 for reporting a supervisor’s discriminatory acts?
 Can I sue if another coworker

 convinces my boss I should be fired?

-Employees sometimes come to The Spitz Law Firm concerned whether they can sue their employer or not
+Employees sometimes come to Spitz, The Employee’s Law Firm concerned whether they can sue their employer or not

 because their direct supervisor, who had no power otherwise, convinced their unwitting